jprk/GPyOpt/index.md

 - Automatically configure your models and Machine Learning algorithms.
 - Design your wet-lab experiments saving time and money.

-Among other functionalities, with GPyOpt you can design experiments in parallel, use cost models and mix different types of variables in your designs.
+Among other functionalities, with GPyOpt you can design experiments in parallel, deal with cost-sensitive objectives and mix different types of variables.
 Many users already use GpyOpt for research purposes.

 ## Open Code & License